ccyip/CS565Grader/README.md

 - `publish <top directory>`: create `output` directory with feedbacks and updated gradebook.
 - `parse <log file>`: parse a log file, grade it and print out the result.
-The log file is generated by running the grading script (e.g., `make -s > log`).
-  This command is mostly for debugging.
+The log file is generated by making the grading script (e.g., `make -s > log`), and it is already in the `build` directory if you ran the `grade` command.
+This `parse` command is mostly for debugging.
-- `one <homework directory>`: grade a single directory outside of `top directory`.
+- `one <homework directory>`: grade a single directory outside of `top` directory.
 This homework directory should follow the same structure as the directory `<top directory>/build/<student ID>`, with scripts from `aux` and the student homework file.
 This bypasses the gradebook and other BrightSpace related processing.
 This command is used when you have to deal with a late submission (e.g., the student was sick) or other situations where you get the homework file in a different way (e.g., from email).
-After running this command, you can send the student the generated `feedback` file and the score is also in that file.
+After running this command, you can send the student the generated `feedback` file and the score is also in that file (you need to manually scale it though).

 ## Grading scripts